poliastro/poliastro/docs/source/index.md

 See [benchmarks](https://benchmarks.poliastro.space/) for the performance analysis of poliastro.

-poliastro works on recent versions of Python and is released under the MIT license, hence allowing commercial use of the library.
+poliastro works on the recent Python versions and is released under the MIT license, allowing commercial use of the library.

 ```python
 from poliastro.examples import molniya